Homework 2

 // the type String is capitalized in this language

-// strings in java use a special method called .equals() to check equality
+// Strings in java use a special method called .equals() to check equality

 // this checks if userWord is equal to "Yes"